-Car accidents are very expensive.
+Car accidents are expensive.
 Even minor damage can cost you thousands of dollars to repair.
 They’re also very common.
-The National Highway Traffic Safety Administration (NHTSA) reported 6.7 million car crashes in 2019.
-That’s why you need auto insurance that protects your car.
-This is where collision insurance comes in.
+The National Highway Traffic Safety Administration (NHTSA) reported 6.7 million auto crashes in 2019.
+That’s why you need auto insurance that protects your vehicle.
+This is where collision coverage comes in.

 Understanding collision car insurance isn’t difficult.
 But knowing how it works and how it differs from other coverages could save you thousands of dollars.
 This article will help you learn more about collision auto coverage.
 We’ll cover: